liltong97/Halve/_posts/2017-01-26-Building-My-Website.md

 ---
 layout: post
-title: "This website: Pitfalls of a newbie"
+title: "This website: Pitfalls of a Newbie"
 categories:
   - Personal
 tags: